Westinghouse Broadcasting: Epilogue and legacy

 Excluding WMAQ (shut down in 2000 to allow all-sports WSCR to move to its old dial position) and KFWB (placed in a holding trust as a consequence of CBS's purchase of KCAL-TV; the trust divested the station in 2016), all of the former Group W radio stations were part of CBS Radio until its merger with Entercom (now Audacy, Inc.) on November 17, 2017.
 While the merged company took Entercom's name, CBS shareholders held controlling interest in the enlarged Entercom.
 Following the merger, one of the former Group W stations, WBZ, was spun off to iHeartMedia.
 CBS had previously announced in 2016 that it had been looking to leave the radio business.

-In 2019, Viacom and CBS reunited as ViacomCBS, with National Amusements as the majority shareholder until being renamed as Paramount Global in 2022.
+In 2019, Viacom and CBS reunited as ViacomCBS (renamed Paramount Global in 2022), with National Amusements as the majority shareholder.
+Paramount Global and National Amusements then merged with Skydance Media to form the Paramount Skydance Corporation in 2025.

-Currently, only three stations continue to use the classic Group W font: radio stations WINS-AM (owned by Audacy, Inc.) and WOWO (owned by Pathfinder Communications Corporation), and CBS owned-and-operated station WJZ-TV.
-The other stations discontinued using the typeface early in the 21st century or, in this case KDKA and KPIX in 2021 and 2023 respectively.
-WJZ-TV is estimated to discontinue the typeface in 2023 with the rollout of the new CBS News and Stations branding.
+Currently, only one station continues to use the classic Group W font: radio station WOWO (owned by Pathfinder Communications Corporation).
+The other stations gradually discontinued using the typeface during the 21st century.